 It's normal to have swelling after laser skin resurfacing.
 Your doctor may prescribe steroids to manage swelling around your eyes.
 Sleeping on an extra pillow at night to elevate your head can help ease swelling.
 Putting an ice pack on the treated area also helps to reduce swelling in the first 24 to 48 hours after laser resurfacing.

 You may feel itching or stinging for 12 to 72 hours after the procedure.
 Five to seven days after laser resurfacing, your skin will become dry and peel.

 Once the skin heals, you can wear oil-free makeup to minimize redness, which usually fades in two to three months.

 You will probably notice that your skin is lighter for a while after surgery.
 It is particularly important that you use a "broad-spectrum" sunscreen, which screens ultraviolet B and ultraviolet A rays, to protect your skin during that time.
 When selecting a sunscreen, look for one specially formulated for use on the face.
-It should have a sun protection factor (SPF) of 30 or higher.
+It should have a physical blocker, such as zinc oxide. and a sun protection factor (SPF) of 30 or higher.
 Also limit your time in the sun, especially between the hours of 10 a.m. and 2 p.m.
 Wearing a broad-brimmed hat can help protect your skin from the sun's harmful rays.

 It is also important to keep your new skin well moisturized.
 If you use Retin A or glycolic acid products, you should be able to start using them again about six weeks after the procedure or when the doctor says you can.